 In the LLD, we speak of a higher level of aggregation when we move from loan level to borrower (or mortgage) level.
 Borrowers' characteristics are obtained from both the LLD and tax records.
-The variables from the LLD include for instance having at least one NHG loan, household income at the origination, LTV and LTI ratios and age at the origination of the oldest borrower in the household.
+The variables from the LLD include for instance having at least one NHG loan, household income at the origination, LTV and LTI ratios.
 The tax record allows us to study household current income, household wealth and even parents' wealth.
 In Table 1, we also report descriptive statistics for these characteristics again differentiating between borrowers that have at least one NHG loan and those who do not, as well as non-performing and underwater mortgages.